ewclide/dewjs/docs/functions.md

 ### clampBySteps
 (***value*** : *Number*, ***steps*** : *Array*) => *Number*

-Trancates a value between steps defined as array.
+Truncates a value between steps defined as array.
 Minimum length of the array is 2.

 - **value* - a number.
 - **steps* - array of steps.